Brad Thomas Positions For 2017: The Stars Are Aligned For REITs

 Obviously, I'm happy to write on Realty Income to obtain page views (and extra spending money), but my cause is aimed to educate investors.
 As I explained above, rising rates should have little impact on REITs in 2017, and with two rate increases now, the Trump train should provide REITs with more fuel to prosper - and most importantly - grow dividends.

 I believe that 2017 will be a good year for Net Lease REITs, especially since there are so many companies that own net lease real estate that can unlock value through sale/leaseback transactions.
-As rates begin to rise, Net Lease REITs can become the "go to" banks for C-Corp CFO's to monetize "brick and mortar" by locking in long-term (15-20 year leases) pricing and higher overall ROIC.
+As rates begin to rise, Net Lease REITs can become the "go to" banks for C-Corp CFOs to monetize "brick and mortar" by locking in long-term (15-20 year leases) pricing and higher overall ROIC.

 Think about it like this, most REITs must target specific markets for investments.
 SPG invests in major gateway markets, Essex Property Trust (NYSE:ESS) invests in west coast markets, and CatchMark Timber Trust (NYSE:CTT) invests in timber tracts.
 However, Net Lease REITs can invest in just about any market - in all 50 states - so there is a tremendous opportunity to consolidate assets.